How to Follow Up Without Feeling Pushy

 Personalise Your Outreach

 Nobody likes generic messages.
 Tailor your follow-up to reflect your understanding of the prospect’s needs and interests.
 Reference something specific from your previous conversation or their business challenges, like: “I remember you mentioned your team is looking to streamline operations.
 Here’s a quick case study on how we helped a similar company achieve that.”
 Personalisation shows you’ve been paying attention and positions you as someone who cares about their success.
+It’s also a key principle in effective selling, and something I explore in more depth through my Sales Training.

 Provide Value in Every Interaction